mpatafio/react-native-keychain/README.md

 Q: What will happen if user disables/drops biometric usage?

-A: User will lose ability to extract secret from storage.
-On re-enable biometric access to the secret will be possible again.
+A: User will permanently lose ability to extract secret from storage.

 ---